wldntrnr/1clickJP/README.md

 To prevent Windows from resetting your language shortcuts I **highly recommend** to apply the solution from [here](https://superuser.com/questions/1134099/windows-10-language-bar-hot-keys-are-reseted-to-none-after-locking).

 ### Compatibility
-Works on Windows 10 with both Microsoft and Google IME, should work on other systems too.
+Works on Windows 10 with both Microsoft and Google IME, should work on other Windows systems too.